Skip to main content

 Dream: Become a pharmacist

-Sponsored by Ganda Upkot.
+Sponsored by Bro Upkot

 Emeliana Josephati Oldiani

-Date of birth: 5 July 2005
+Date of birth: 5 juli 2005

-Sponsored by Backstage Upkot.
+Sponsored by Timi Upkot

 How do we contribute?